 - It's Flexible with Ingredients: You don't need much to make giniling and it's easy to add or take away ingredients as you'd like.

 - It's Great for Meal Prep: You can easily store it in the fridge to eat for the rest of the week.
-Add it to other meals as a supplement!
+Add it to other meals!

 Ingredients